• Skip to primary navigation

 Nonancourt village

-This is the village / town boundary.
-But we thought it was charming as a village and I decided to add it here.
+This is the village/town boundary.
+But we found it charming as a village and I decided to add it here.

-Nonancourt doesn’t often feature in lists of “the best villages or towns in Normandy”.
+Nonancourt does not often appear in lists of the “best villages or towns of Normandy”.
 But we think it has a lot of potential.
-And I hope they’ll develop their tourist offer.
+And I hope they will develop their tourist offer.

 There are some beautiful half-timbered houses, old fortifications and a river below.

-The old church with beautiful stained glass windows (ask the tourist office if you can get in).
+• The old church with beautiful stained glass windows (ask at the tourist office if you can enter).

-The footpath above the town to see the remaining towers and parts of the fortification wall.
+• The walkway above the city to see the remaining towers and parts of the fortification wall.

-The streets by the river with bridges and lots of charm.
+• The streets near the river with bridges and a lot of charm.

 Nonancourt tower

-There isn’t much parking and it’s not easy to get around on foot (small sidewalks).
-We hope they’ll find a way to improve traffic flow, as we think this village-town has a lot of potential.
+• There is not much parking and it is not easy to get around on foot (small sidewalks).
+We hope they will find a way to improve traffic flow, as we think this village-city has a lot of potential.

-Don’t forget to visit the tourist office for explanations on how to reach the towers and to find out more about the village/town.
+• Don’t forget to visit the tourist office to get explanations on how to reach the towers and learn more about the village/city.

 Find the best rated accommodations in the area